daiolupo/project-journal/journal.md

 ### What I completed today

-- I completed the task
+- I completed the task of adding animations to the prototypes in figma.

 ### Any issues preventing you from progressing